rlplays/PufferLib/docs/ocean_swimming.md

 # Swimming in the Ocean

 Ocean lets you build C environments with some binding Python glue to train/eval using PufferLib.
-Once you train the models, the exported weights can then be used by the C environment with only the `puffer_net.h` dependency.
+Once you train the models, the exported weights can then be used by the C environment with only the `puffernet.h` dependency.

 As always, follow the docs in [the official docs](https://puffer.ai/docs.html).